Did you know that 90% of startups fail before they achieve success?

 Define Your Target Audience

-Your ability to make sales startup largely depends on your ability to match your product with the audience that needs it the most.
+Your ability to make a sales startup largely depends on matching your product with the audience that needs it the most.

 Choose the wrong audience to market to, and you’ll be in for a challenging campaign, even if most or all of your other decisions are solid and you follow the best sales practices for startups.